 Grades

 At the end of each semester your instructor will submit your final evaluation to the Registrar's Office.
-Grades are available via Memorial Self-Service beginning at 5 p.m. five calendar days after the last exam in the semester and one week after the last exam in intersession.
-Exact dates are available on the important dates and deadlines page.
+Term grades are available by 5 p.m. five calendar days after the last exam in the semester and one week after the last exam in intersession.
+Exact dates for each semester/session are available on the important dates and deadlines page.

 Numeric grades are the most common and, typically, they are included in average and grade point average (GPA) calculations.